 Since 'memory' is such a vast subject, it may be useful for you to know what topics we haven't covered at all!
-Obviously, we have concentrated on systems-level neuroscience and haven't discussed cellular mechanisms of memory (for which, see Beggs et al., 1999).
+Obviously, we've concentrated on systems-level neuroscience and haven't discussed cellular mechanisms of memory (for which, see Beggs et al., 1999).
 Neither have we paid much attention to anything except mammalian learning.
-Even within the mammal, we haven't looked at several well-defined learning systems.
-These include associative learning in the cerebellum, which mediates conditioning when the UR is a simple motor response, the CS-US interval is shorter than ~4 seconds, the US is aversive, and the US activates the inferior olive, the 'teaching system' for cerebellar learning (Steinmetz, 2000; Thompson et al., 2000).
-They also include 'emotional' conditioning - representations of value - in the amygdala and related limbic structures such as the orbitofrontal cortex (Cardinal et al., 2002), though we will mention the orbitofrontal cortex next time.
+Even within mammals, we haven't looked at several well-defined learning systems.
+These include associative learning in the cerebellum, which mediates conditioning when the UR is a simple motor response, the CS-US interval is shorter than ~4 seconds, the US is aversive and activates the inferior olive, the 'teaching system' for cerebellar learning (Steinmetz, 2000; Thompson et al., 2000).
+They also include 'emotional' conditioning - value representations - in the amyg-dala and related limbic structures like the orbitofrontal cortex, though we will mention the orbitofrontal cortex next time.
 Finally (?), we haven't talked about neurochemical modulation of memory - such as the mechanisms by which emotionally arousing situations enhance memory (Cahill, 2000; McGaugh et al., 2000).